aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xls-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLS to POWERPOINT on Android via Java or Online App" h2="Transform XLS to POWERPOINT within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLS to PowerPoint</h2>

+Converting XLS to PowerPoint is a great way to present data in a visually appealing way.
+PowerPoint presentations are often used in business settings to present data to colleagues, clients, and other stakeholders.
+By converting XLS to PowerPoint, you can create a presentation that is easy to understand and visually appealing.

+<h2>How Aspose.Total Helps for XLS to PowerPoint Conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLS to POWERPOINT conversion feature inside your Android applications.
-In the first step you can export XLS to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to POWERPOINT.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert XLS to PowerPoint.

+The first step is to export XLS to PDF by using Aspose.Cells for Android via Java.
+This API provides a wide range of features for working with Excel files, including the ability to export XLS to PDF.
+After that, Aspose.PDF for Android via Java can be used to convert PDF to PowerPoint.
+This API provides a range of features for working with PDF files, including the ability to convert PDF to PowerPoint.

+By using Aspose.Total for Android via Java, you can easily integrate XLS to PowerPoint conversion feature inside your Android applications.
+This package of APIs provides a comprehensive set of features for working with Excel and PDF files, making it easy to convert XLS to PowerPoint.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}